tesibelda/vcstat/README.md

 # Telegraf execd vcstat input

-vcstat is a vSphere vCenter input plugin for Telegraf that gathers status and basic stats from vCenter using govmomi library (in a similar way as [gc *.info](https://github.com/vmware/govmomi/blob/master/govc/USAGE.md) commands).
-You may use this input in parallel with vsphere Telegraf's input to complement the performance metrics it collects.
+vcstat is a VMware vSphere input plugin for Telegraf that gathers status and basic stats from vCenter using govmomi library (in a similar way as [govc *.info](https://github.com/vmware/govmomi/blob/master/govc/USAGE.md) commands).
+You may use this input in parallel with Telegraf's vsphere input to complement the performance metrics it collects.
 With vcstat input's data you may be able to detect when a node or HBA goes from green to red, or to know the number of ports used by a Distributed Virtual Switch.

 # Configuration